Hidden Gems of Wairoa District

 Mōrere Lodge

 A wonderful place to spend time together, relax, explore, adventure, or celebrate an occasion.
-You will find Mōrere Lodge across the road from the Mōrere Hot Springs, the southern hemisphere's only salt water hot pools.
+You will find Mōrere Lodge across the road from Nga Hua o Mōrere hot springs, the southern hemisphere's only salt water hot pools.
 Accommodation options include self-contained cabins, two-bedroom cottage and a five-bedroom historic East Coast farmhouse lodge.
 Mōrere is also near to beautiful beaches and surrounded by forests, rolling hills and pastures.
 In the evening, ensure you take a walk through the glow worm caves!

 Hell’s hole